 ½ lb seedless tamarind pulp (see note), 2 cups hot water

-• Use your hand, preferably gloved if you don’t want tamarind stuck in your nails, to squeeze and scrunch the pulp to loosen it from the fibers.
+Use clean hands, preferably gloved, to squeeze and scrunch the pulp to loosen it from the fibers.
 You should end up with something that has a consistency of a smoothie.
+A little thinner than smoothie is fine, but too thick will make it hard to strain, so if it looks super thick add a little water.